kashishpandey/CS510-VideoGameAnalysis/README.md

 Things I plan on adding/ working on:
+- going to add a rmd file as well
 - adding more descriptive comments after each chunk of code
 - adding a few more graphs
 - improving graphs further (adding theme_minimal, seeing if I can better convey the data in a different type of graph, titles, coloring the bars etc)